-While we still don’t have the function to enable dark mode, we do have some special tricks that brings us closer to the dream of a robust and fully functioning OS dark mode.
+While we still don’t have the function to enable dark mode, we do have some special tricks that bring us closer to the dream of a robust and fully functioning OS dark mode.

 What is Dark Mode Anyway?

-Currently, the user interface of iOS is very bright and features really high contrast white-ish backgrounds in almost all of its stock apps (Safari, Mail, Messages, etc.) These bright backgrounds are often distracting, especially when used in dimly lit environments.
-The result of all tis brightness is often eyestrain and visual fatigue.
+Currently, the user interface of iOS is bright & brilliant and features high contrast white-ish backgrounds in almost all of its stock apps (Safari, Mail, Messages, etc.) These colorful backgrounds are often distracting, especially when used in dimly lit environments.
+The result of all this brightness is often eyestrain and visual fatigue.

 Dark Mode inverts your iPhone or iDevice font colors.
 Your standard iPhone Helvetica font changes to white instead of black.
 As a result, the white translucent layers are replaced with black translucent layers.
-Dark Mode changes your Macs’, Apple TV’s, and iDevice’s look and feel and creates easy nighttime viewing.
+Dark Mode turns your Mac’s, Apple TV’s, and iDevice’s look and feel and creates easy nighttime viewing.

 So here’s how it works!